-- In a trust; - Located out-of-state, even when the customer's spouse lives in the property.
+- In a trust (See Home Property examples); - Located out-of-state, even when the customer's spouse lives in the property.
 The property is considered real property.
 (MA705T)

 See Life Estate Interests as Home Property for examples of how home property policy applies to life estates.